terjedahl/lein-buster/README.md

 ## License

-Copyright © 2016 Stephen Caudill
+Copyright © 2016-2019 Stephen Caudill, Terje Dahl

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.